Disgrace: Plot

-Returning home to his house in Cape Town, David finds that his house has been broken into during his long absence.
+Returning home to his house in Cape Town, Lurie finds that his house has been broken into during his long absence.
 He attempts to attend a theatre performance starring Melanie, but is harassed into leaving by the same boyfriend who had earlier threatened him.
-He also attempts to apologize to Melanie's father, leading to an awkward meeting with Melanie's younger sister, which rekindles David's internal passion and lust.
-David finally meets with Melanie's father, who makes him stay for dinner.
+He also attempts to apologize to Melanie's father, leading to an awkward meeting with Melanie's younger sister, which rekindles Lurie's internal passion and lust.
+Lurie finally meets with Melanie's father, who makes him stay for dinner.
 Melanie's father insists that his forgiveness is irrelevant: Lurie must follow his own path to redemption.

 At the novel's end, Lurie returns to Lucy's farm.
 Lucy has become pregnant by one of the rapists, but ignores advice to terminate the pregnancy.
 Pollux ultimately comes to live with Petrus, and spies on Lucy bathing.
-When David catches Pollux doing this, Lucy forces David to desist from any retribution.
-David surmises that ultimately, Lucy will be forced into marrying Petrus and giving him her land, and it appears that Lucy is resigned to this contingency.
-Lurie returns to working with Shaw, where Lurie has been keeping a resilient stray from being euthanised.
+When Lurie catches Pollux doing this, Lucy forces Lurie to desist from any retribution.
+Lurie surmises that ultimately, Lucy will be forced into marrying Petrus and giving him her land, and it appears that Lucy is resigned to this contingency.
+Lurie returns to working with Shaw, where he has been keeping a resilient stray from being euthanised.
 The novel concludes as Lurie "gives him up" to Bev Shaw's euthanasia.